Second Epistle to the Corinthians: Composition

 states that Paul was replying to certain questions written and sent to him by the church in Corinth.

 The abrupt change of tone from being previously harmonious to bitterly reproachful in 2 Corinthians 10–13 has led many to infer that chapters 10–13 form part of the "letter of tears" which were in some way appended to Paul's main letter.
 Those who disagree with this assessment usually say that the "letter of tears" is no longer extant.
 Others argue that although the letter of tears is no longer extant, chapters 10–13 come from a later letter.

 The seemingly sudden change of subject from chapter 7 to chapters 8–9 leads some scholars to conclude that chapters 8–9 were originally a separate letter, and some even consider the two chapters to have originally been distinct themselves.
 Other scholars dispute this claim, however.

 Some scholars also find fragments of the "warning letter", or of other letters, in chapters 1–9, for instance that part of the "warning letter" is preserved in 2 Cor 6:14–7:1, but these hypotheses are less popular.

-Date

-There is evidence that Paul wrote 2 Corinthians from Macedonia in 55 or 56 AD, roughly a year after writing 1 Corinthians and a year before he wrote his letter to the Romans from Corinth.